department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/index.md

 template: L2-section-landing
 majorlinks:
   - url: /vocational-rehab-and-employment/service-disabled/
-    title: Options and Eligibility for the Service Disabled
+    title: VR&E Programs for Servicemembers and Veterans.
     description: You may be eligible to get help learning new skills, finding a new job, getting educational counseling, or returning to your former job.
 Choose your VR&E track.
   - url: /vocational-rehab-and-employment/apply-vre/
     title: Application Process